Almond Poppyseed Tea Cakes

 - 40 candied cherries

-- Cream butter, add sugar and eggs, and mix well.
+- Cream butter with an electric mixer; add sugar and eggs, and mix well.

 - Mix in cake flour thoroughly.